15 Skip-level Meeting Questions (For Managers and Employees) 2024

 Who decides the agenda of the skip-level meeting?

-A comprehensive and relevant meeting agenda is crucial for a productive and efficient meeting.
-It’s no different for skip-level meetings.
+A comprehensive and relevant meeting agenda is crucial for a productive and efficient meeting, and skip-level meetings are no different.

-Usually, it’s the manager’s job to prepare an agenda tailored to the company’s current goals.
+Usually, the manager prepares an agenda tailored to the company’s current goals.
 But it’s best to create it with employees to make these meetings more inclusive and transparent.

 Duration: These meetings usually last 30-45 minutes and happen bi-monthly or monthly.